 One of the dangers of STIs is that they can go completely unnoticed because many carriers may be asymptomatic.
 But if you are exhibiting symptoms, these may include:

 Bleeding between periods

 Vaginal itching and irritation

 Dark brown vaginal discharge — typically discharge that resembles coffee grounds — may be a sign of a miscarriage, a complication affecting an estimated 10 to 20% of people who menstruate.
-Miscarriage blood has usually also been lingering in the uterus and may arrive with other tissues.
+Miscarriage blood usually lingers in the uterus and may arrive with other tissue.

 The usual symptoms of pregnancy — such as swollen and tender breasts — may or may not be present before an early miscarriage.
 People having a miscarriage may also experience: